ros2/demos/demo_nodes_py/README.md

 ### Set Parameters Callback
 #### [Before]
-Run `ros2 param get /set_parameters_callback param1` should print the following to terminal:
+Run `ros2 param get /set_parameters_callback param1` should print the following to the terminal:
 ```bash
 Double value is: 0.0
 ```
-Run `ros2 param get /set_parameters_callback param2` should print the following to terminal:
+Run `ros2 param get /set_parameters_callback param2` should print the following to the terminal:
 ```bash
 Double value is 0.0
 ```
 #### [Change]
-Run `ros2 param set /set_parameters_callback param1 28.0` should print the following to terminal:
+Run `ros2 param set /set_parameters_callback param1 28.0` should print the following to the terminal:
 ```bash
 Set parameter successful
 ```
 #### [After]
-Run `ros2 param get /set_parameters_callback param1` should print the following to terminal:
+Run `ros2 param get /set_parameters_callback param1` should print the following to the terminal:
 ```bash
 Double value is: 28.0
 ```
-Run `ros2 param get /set_parameters_callback param2` should print the following to terminal:
+Run `ros2 param get /set_parameters_callback param2` should print the following to the terminal:
 ```bash
 Double value is 4.0
 ```

 ### Asynchronous Parameter Client

-Running `ros2 run demo_nodes_cpp parameter_blackboard` should print output to the terminal similar to what is shown below:
+Running `ros2 run demo_nodes_cpp parameter_blackboard` should print the output to the terminal similar to what is shown below:

 ```bash
 # In terminal running async_param_client